co-bri/book/hackathons/classmates/report.md

 {% endlodash %}
 There are {{result}} students in the class who are not CS majors

-# What is the user id zhya215?
+# What is the user id for the login zhya215?

 {% lodash %}
 var y = _.filter(data.comments, function(n){